ilbers/isar/doc/user_manual.md

  - `PV` - Package version.
  - `SRC_URI` - The link where to fetch application source.
 Please check the BitBake user manual for supported download formats.
- - `SRC_DIR` - The directory name where application sources will be unpacked.
+ - `S` - The directory name where application sources will be unpacked.
 For `git` repositories, it should be set to `git`.
 Please check the BitBake user manual for supported download formats.
- - `SRC_REV` - Source code revision to fetch.
+ - `SRCREV` - Source code revision to fetch.
 Please check the BitBake user manual for supported download formats.

 The last line in the example above adds recipe to the Isar work chain.